 Main Events of the American Founding

 These events represent broad strokes of American history between Christopher Columbus and the ratification of the Bill of Rights.
 This is a good place to start; you can probably reason most of these out by carefully reading the clues--if you have a basic knowledge of the American colonial period.
+This version is written to be well understood by fifth graders.
+If you prefer, you can work with these same events in a set written for adults..

 Jamestown Settlement Begins